What Type of Conduct is Prohibited in New Mexico?

 What Must be Proven in a Discrimination Claim?

-Discrimination occurs according to the Equal Pay Act if both men and women are working in the same job and performing the same tasks, yet receive different wages.
-Discrimination claims in Carlsbad can be proven where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.
+Discrimination happens according to the Equal Pay Act if both men and women are working in the same job and performing the same tasks, yet receive different wages.
+Discrimination claims in Carlsbad can be shown where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.

 When is Sexual Harassment Prohibited?

-Sexual harassment includes any unwanted sexual behavior, whether verbal or physical, directed at the victim.
-A Carlsbad employer could be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.
+Sexual harassment encompasses all unwanted sexual behavior, whether verbal or physical, directed at the victim.
+A Carlsbad employer can be held liable for the unwelcome conduct, even if it was an employee's co-worker who engaged in the sexual harassment.

-New Mexico employers who allow conduct to produce an overly sexual work atmosphere might also be held liable for sexual harassment.
-It is usually somewhat difficult to prove gender discrimination if you don't have an attorney, because certain aspects such as proving intent can be complex.
+New Mexico employers who allow conduct to produce an overly sexual work atmosphere may also be held liable for sexual harassment.
+It is normally somewhat hard to prove gender discrimination if you don't have an attorney, because certain aspects such as proving intent can be complex.
 Pursuing a claim also involves following procedures, many of which can be detailed.